jacenchen228/Change-Clothes-ReID/README.md

 2. Pretrained models are utilized to extract human contours to combine with RGB images and learn a powerful representation for clothing-change person re-id.

-- The keypoints estimator [RCF](https://github.com/yun-liu/rcf) is used to generate human contours.
-Specifically, we use the outputs where contours are marked as white (represented by value 1).
+- The contour extractor [RCF](https://github.com/yun-liu/rcf) is used to generate human contours.
+Specifically, we use the outputs where contours are marked as black (represented by value 0).
 The predicted results would be put in the directory `contour/` and the directory would be arranged the same as the original dataset.

+The clothing-change datasets could be downloaded from ...
+The data directory should be decompressed to `$DATA_ROOT` and then you could specify it in the running commond as the following illustration.

 ## Train and Test